How to choose the right hearing protection

 Other methods of calculation

 There are two other ways of doing the same thing as above, HML and Octave Band.
-Noise assessors love Octave Band but I’ll let you into a secret, it makes pretty much sod-all difference over using the simple SNR, it just looks complicated.
-99% of the time the Octave Band route gives exactly the same answer as the SNR one, and when it doesn’t it is still within a dB or two.
-As no company is ever so critical that 1dB either way makes a huge difference..
+Noise assessors love Octave Band but I’ll let you into a secret, it makes pretty much no difference over using the simple SNR apart from some very specific circumstances.
+99% of the time the Octave Band route gives exactly the same answer as the SNR one, and when it doesn’t it is still within a dB or so.

 HML is in the middle, a bit more complicated than SNR, less complicated than Octave Band.

-As you are presumably not a noise nerd with far better things to do with your day, use SNR.
+As someone reading this is presumably not a noise nerd with far better things to do with their day I have deliberately not delved into the edge-cases where Octave Band or HML may be more suitable as that will confuse things, just use SNR.
 The HSE list it in L108 as one of the three acceptable ways to assess hearing protection suitability so if it is acceptable in there, go for it.

 Previous